patricklafrance/wmfnext-shell/README.md

 ├────── RootLayout.tsx
 ```

-👉 Then move the host application `App` component router initialization logic to a reusable `useAppRouter(options)` hook in the `wmfnext-shared` project `app-shell` directory.
+👉 Then, move the host application `App` component router initialization code to a reusable `useAppRouter(options)` hook in the `wmfnext-shared` project.

 ```tsx
 // shared - useAppRouter.tsx